 Assessment Form of Assessment All assessments are carried out by external examiners.
 Candidates are required to carry out a combination of practical tasks and underpinning theoretical assessment.
 Unit Format Unit specifications contain the title, unit code, credit level, credit value, learning outcomes, assessment criteria, grade descriptor, and types of evidence required for the unit.
 Bands of Assessment There are four bands of assessment (distinction, merit, pass and unclassified) for the qualification as a whole.
-Quality Assurance Quality Assurance ensures that all assessments are carried out to the same standard by objective sampling and reassessment of candidates' work.
+Quality Assurance All RSL examinations are standardised according to the processes and procedures laid down by RSL.
 A team of external examiners is appointed, trained and standardised by RSL.